 Media representation of violence against women: why do the papers give celebrities a pass?

 This blog is the fourth in a series in which Claire Simpson, PhD student at the University of Stirling discusses the results of her media monitoring project.
-Read her first, second and third blog here.
+Read her first blog here, her second blog here and her third blog here.
 Over the next few weeks we will publish blogs from Claire where she takes in an in depth look at some of the results of her study.

 During my media monitoring I noticed several stories on VAW involved a celebrity.
 The reporting on these incidents varied greatly between celebrity as perpetrator and celebrity as victim/survivor.
 Eight articles mentioned a celebrity: two as perpetrator and six as victim.
 All but one column were in the tabloids.
 This blog will examine the difference in representations of VAW dependent on the celebrity’s role.